RSquad/ton-teleport-btc-periphery/oracle/oracle_instructions.md

 1. **Verify Oracle is started and functioning correctly.** Check the logs (refer to the .env file for log location) and ensure there are no errors.
 If errors are detected, please consult with the development team.

+2. **Verify environment variables.** Ensure the following variables have the correct values:

+    ```bash
+    COMMON_TON_CONTRACT_COORDINATOR=Ef_q19o4m94xfF-yhYB85Qe6rTHDX-VTSzxBh4XpAfZMaOvk
+    ORACLE_STANDALONE_MODE=false
+    ```

+    The variable `COMMON_TON_CONFIG` must contain a path or URL to the TON mainnet global configuration JSON file.

-2. **Confirm Oracle participation in DKG generation.** Your validator must be included in the list of TON masterchain validators.
+3. **Confirm Oracle participation in DKG generation.** Your validator must be included in the list of TON masterchain validators.
 If you have just started, you must wait for the next election and subsequent DKG generation (which occurs after the election).

 A public API is available for monitoring DKG status: